cyberark/secretless-broker/design/simpler-configuration.md

     providerId: path-to-secret-in-provider
     provider: credentialProvider
 ```
-In the example snippet above, `secretKey` must match a key in the handler configuration (eg `address` for SSH) and `credentialProvider` must match the handle of the desired credential provider (eg `kubernetes` for Kubernetes Secrets). `path-to-secret-in-provider` is the fully qualified ID of the secret in the specified credential store.
+In the example snippet above, `secretKey` must match a key in the handler configuration (eg `address` for SSH) and `credentialProvider` must match the unique identifier of the desired credential provider (eg `kubernetes` for Kubernetes Secrets). `path-to-secret-in-provider` is the fully qualified ID of the secret in the specified credential store.

-The one exception to this syntax is the `literal` provider, which no longer ever needs to be referenced by its `credentialProvider` handle but instead is invoked by simply providing the `secretKey` and the string value that the key should be set to:
+The one exception to this syntax is the `literal` provider, which no longer ever needs to be referenced by its `credentialProvider` identifier but instead is invoked by simply providing the `secretKey` and the string value that the key should be set to:
 ```yaml
 credentials:
   secretKey: "my-secret-value"